edp1096/ssh-manager/README.md

 ```

 ## Requirements
-* MS-Windows
+* chrome or chromium or ms-edge
-    * Windows Terminal - Download automatically if default installation is not exist
+* MS-Windows - Windows Terminal (Download automatically if default installation is not exist)
-    * chrome or ms-edge
-* FreeBSD, Linux
-    * gnome-terminal or konsole or xterm
+* FreeBSD, Linux - gnome-terminal or konsole or xterm, tmux
-    * tmux
-    * chromium or chrome

 ## Password asking when executing
 * First time - Create `hosts.dat` with the password